 Human resources, e. g. qualification and training

-Purchasing, e. g. review of supplier files

-Design and development (except design transfer if internal testing facilities are involved)
+Design and development activities not involving on-site facilities, e.g. design transfer should be audited on-site if on-site testing facilities are involved

 Traceability and batch records

+Purchasing activities not involving on-site facilities, e. g. review of supplier files

 Audit team qualification

-In the context of MDR/IVDR hybrid audits, the auditor team must meet the qualification criteria specified in Annex VII section 3.2.6 of MDR/IVDR related to site auditors.
+In the context of MDR/IVDR hybrid audits, the audit team must meet the qualification criteria specified in Annex VII section 3.2.6 of MDR/IVDR related to site auditors.

-The auditor(s) performing the on-site part of a hybrid audit should be qualified for the MDT/IVT codes appropriate to the processes in the scope of the audit which physically occur at the audited facility.
+The site auditor(s) performing the on-site part of a hybrid audit should be qualified for the MDT/IVT codes appropriate to the processes in the scope of the audit which physically occur at the audited facility and have sufficient knowledge as site auditor on the device and the device related technologies as appropriate to the audited activities.
 In circumstances where it is not possible that the auditor(s) physically present at the audited facility cover all the required qualifications, additional audit team member(s) with the appropriate qualification must support the audit simultaneously through ICT.
 In this case, the audit duration should consider the additional time needed by the audit team members to review the concerned processes.

 Audit planning and duration